Join ConQuest 2025 | ComplianceQuest User Conference | April 8–10, Clearwater Beach, FL

 A streamlined approach to training new hires ensures a shorter ramp-up time.
 Training for new hires can be developed and managed using a “4D” approach:

 The first step in creating a training program is to identify the requirements of an organization and specifically of the department that the new hire has joined.
-If the organization is adhering to standards defined by a regulatory authority such as FDA, ISO or OSHA, it is important to include specific audit and evidence related topics into the training.
-Broadly, this stage of training development involves listing high-level categories of topics such as quality management, regulatory compliances, employees’ standard operation procedures, safety etc. Depending on the role of the employee, it is important to differentiate the level of detail to include or exclude in the content.
+If the organization is adhering to standards defined by a regulatory authority such as the FDA, ISO or OSHA, it is important to include specific audit and evidence-related topics in the training.
+Broadly, this stage of training development involves listing high-level categories of topics such as quality management, regulatory compliance, employees’ standard operating procedures, safety, etc. Depending on the role of the employee, it is important to differentiate the level of detail to include or exclude in the content.
 For senior management, a high-level overview of the quality processes may be sufficient.
 However, for a mid or entry-level professional, the content needs to be designed to go over each process in depth.
 Different employees have different levels of involvement with the systems.
-For people who use a Quality Management System regularly, a training covering each feature of tools and systems may be necessary.
+For people who use a Quality Management System regularly, training covering each feature of tools and systems may be necessary.

 A list of identified topics leads to developing the content and structure of the program based on the mode of delivery.
-For new hires’ programs, it is important to be cognizant of the varied backgrounds of each employee.
-It becomes critical to identify the pre-requisites required for each module so that all trainees in the class are at the same level.
-Depending on the prior experience of individuals, pre-requisites must be administered as required.
+For new-hire programs, it is important to be cognizant of the varied backgrounds of each employee.
+It becomes critical to identify the prerequisites required for each module so that all trainees in the class are at the same level.
+Depending on the prior experience of individuals, prerequisites must be administered as required.
 Another essential check is to ensure that company-specific process information and organizational acronyms are introduced with sufficient detail.
-This will help new hires to connect the dots easily across processes and divisions within the organization.
+This will help new hires connect the dots easily across processes and divisions within the organization.

-Developing content involves creating objectives for each program, detailing out contents within each topic, selecting the mode of delivery and incorporating relevant workshops.
-Workshops may be live hands-on or simulated online sessions or take home printed worksheets.
-During development, content must be checked for completeness, relevance, accuracy and engaging structure.
+Developing content involves creating objectives for each program, detailing content within each topic, selecting the mode of delivery, and incorporating relevant workshops.
+Workshops may be live hands-on or simulated online sessions or take-home printed worksheets.
+During development, content must be checked for completeness, relevance, accuracy, and engaging structure.

 A training program once defined and developed will be ready for delivery.
 Depending on the mode of delivery, training may be deployed for live classroom sessions or online web-based modules.
 Instructors must be planned and deployed accordingly.
-Involving new hires in internal audits is an efficient approach that will familiarize them with the evidence gathering process, logging and presenting mechanisms.
+Involving new hires in internal audits is an efficient approach that will familiarize them with the evidence-gathering process, logging, and presenting mechanisms.
 This will provide for a live and real-time learning opportunity for the new hires to get ramped up on the processes followed in the organization.
-Assigning new hires, a role in QMS activities will also help them get up to speed in using QMS tools.
-A data collection strategy, measurement and reporting approach must be developed to enable measurement after each training.
-Measurement should be aimed at evaluating the trainer effectiveness, content quality and outcomes achieved.
+Assigning new hires a role in QMS activities will also help them get up to speed in using QMS tools.
+A data collection strategy, measurement, and reporting approach must be developed to enable measurement after each training.
+Measurement should be aimed at evaluating the trainer's effectiveness, content quality, and outcomes achieved.

 Once a training program is defined and conducted, it must also be documented and verified whether the new employee is made aware of the processes, has gained knowledge from the material provided and has acquired competence that is needed to conduct his or her job.
 Documentation of these is also a key activity that is required for compliance.
 Training management system can be employed to conduct self-service training and record evidence of completion.
 It will also automate tracking and documenting the state of employees’ training compliance.
 ISO explicitly suggests that “Appropriate records of training shall be maintained.”
 Data gathered and documentation filed will serve as evidence for internal and regulatory audit purposes.
 This will also help employees and organizations for future reference and to shorten the training development time for all future training programs.